combinator-ml/combinator/docs/index.md

 # Easy MLOps Stacks

 Sophisticated teams develop their MLOps stack from a combination of best of breed components.

+But building or spinning up stacks is incredibly difficult.

 This open source community exists to make combining them less of a headache.

+Deploy common MLOps stacks with a single command.

 <figure>
   <img src="images/stacks.webp" width="600" />